“It’s ludicrous that I have to pass off international deals and not get the credit for the sale.”

-The Centralized Procurement model is consistently winning deals when pitted against the in-market VAR and VAR-VAR solutions simply because it’s better for the client.
+The Centralized Procurement model is consistently winning deals when pitted against the international in-market VAR and VAR to VAR solutions simply because it’s better for the client.
 It’s cheaper, more efficient, and more secure.

-In the following section we’ll discuss the shortfalls of the VAR-VAR model, and show you why the Centralized Procurement model performs better.
+In the following section we’ll discuss the shortfalls of the VAR to VAR model, and show you why the Centralized Procurement model performs better.

 Click here to jump to how international deals are structured under the Centralized Procurement model, and its benefits.

-Whenever an in-market reseller fulfills an order, or whenever a deal is passed off to the VAR-VAR network, this is what happens:
+Whenever an in-market reseller fulfills an order, or whenever a deal is passed off to the VAR to VAR network, this is what happens:

 After the client confirms an order, the international reseller will place their own order with their distributor or OEM for the hardware.
 The reseller will then have it imported into the local market and delivered to the client’s local office or data-center.